akvachan/radix-trie/README.md

 - [x] find\_node: Checks if a path exists.

 ## Planned methods
+- [ ] delete: Deletes a word from the trie.
 - [ ] complete: Completes a given prefix.
 - [ ] load: Create a trie from a dictionary.
 - [ ] unload: Create a dictionary from a trie.
-- [ ] reorder: Reorder the trie using a certain policy, for example ascending or descending.
-- [ ] delete: Deletes a word from the trie.

 ## Planned other
 - [ ] constructors: To fully support moves, copies and swaps.